 When you arrive in a new place, you will tend to take a walk around to get your bearings.
 This is the best time to be snap happy with your camera!
 We get the majority of our photos on this day.
 The reason being that many times you arrive somewhere and think, "ah we'll come back and see this again" and never get the chance.
 But most importantly it means you can spend the rest of your time there simply enjoying yourself.

 Also, and this may come as a shock to you, sometimes you'll simply be having too much fun to write a blog, imagine that?!
-If so, take a few very brief initial notes on your iphone focusing on how you felt in a place.
-It's amazing how strong feelings of a place can fade with time, write it down, it'll help spark deeper memories of your experiences.
+If so, take a few very brief initial notes on your iPhone focusing on how you felt in a place.
+It's amazing how strong feelings of a place can fade with time; write it down and it'll help spark deeper memories of your experiences.

 4. Choose your equipment wisely